 Soils where the hydrology has been recently altered are a problem soil.
-Check "The Buzzards Bay National Estuary Program Pocket Guide to Hydric Soils for Wetland Delineations in Massachusetts," as well as the Regional Supplement to the Corps of Engineers Wetland Delineation Manual: Northcentral and Northeast Region (Version 2.0).
+Check "The Buzzards Bay National Estuary Program Pocket Guide to Hydric Soils for Wetland Delineations in Massachusetts," as well as the Field Indicators for Identifying Hydric Soils in New England, Version 4, April 2019.